Born 6th December 1964, at RAF Akrotiri, Cyprus.

 Started skiing aged 6 with Karl Fuchs’ Struan House Ski School, Cairngorm, Scotland.

-Began ski-racing aged 8 with White Hare Ski Club (Andermatt) and Scottish Ski Club (Cairngorm), then with Kandahar Ski Club (Mürren, Kaprun).
+Began ski-racing aged 8 with White Hare Ski Club (Andermatt) and Scottish Ski Club (Cairngorm), also with Kandahar Ski Club (Mürren, Kaprun).

-1973-79: Trained at Hillend (Edinburgh) with Lothian Ski Racing Association under the tutelage of Hans Kuwall.
+1973-79: Trained at Hillend (Edinburgh) with Lothian Ski Racing Association with legendary coach Hans Kuwall.

 1979-83: Attended Ski Gymnasium Stams, Tirol, Austria.